surralyn/CUDA-project/ReductionMethodOptimization/README.md

 ## To Run a Demo

-nvcc reduction_test.cu -o reduction_test
+nvcc reduction_test.cu -o reduction_test && reduction_test
-./reduction_test

 control parameters in "reduction_test.cu":
 * num : length of the vector (defaut: (1<<28) + 101)